krawaller/old-blog-backup/_source/files/posts/2015-11-19_reduxfirebasedemo.md

 };
 ```

-And the related [feedback action creator](https://github.com/krawaller/reduxfirebasedemo/blob/gh-pages/src/actions/feedback.js) is only the feedback dismissal is the result of a user interaction:
+And the related [feedback action creator](https://github.com/krawaller/reduxfirebasedemo/blob/gh-pages/src/actions/feedback.js) contains just one single thing, namely a function to dismiss a feedback message.
+Adding messages / errors are only done inside of other action creators.

 ```javascript
 module.exports = {